Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 What Sewing Machine Needles to Keep In Your Sewing Box?

-Choosing a sewing needle may seem very complicated with all the options, but just know in a lot of cases, there are several right answers for needles that will work.
+Choosing a sewing needle may seem very complicated with all the options, but just know in many cases, there are several right answers for needles that will work.

 If you’re not sure what you need when you first purchase your sewing machine, I’d recommend purchasing universal needles, sharp needles, ballpoint or stretch needles, and topstitch needles, each in a few different sizes.